pari08tosh/My-Portfolio/README.md

 # My-Portfolio

 My personal portfolio currently hosted with all my projects on www.paritosh.xyz.
-Build using Materialize.css, Sass and Gulp.
+Built using Materialize.css, Sass and Gulp.